 8. League representation for Management Committee shall consist of representation from Thursday (four), Ladies (two), Senior Citizens (two).
 Total eight.

 9. Any club wishing to join the league shall submit a formal application in writing to the Secretary by the 7th January for the coming season such application shall be considered at the AGM.
 Any club making application will be invited to attend the AGM, but will not be allowed to vote on any matter until they have been accepted into the league.
 Where it can be shown that the new application is a re-formulated side or name change, then the applicant will be placed in the appropriate division.

-10 Honorariums for paid officials shall be revised every two years
+10 Honorariums for paid officials shall be in line with the current rate of inflation at the time of the meeting and agreed every two years starting in 2019.

 RULES FOR LEAGUE COMPETITIONS